CodeSparta/codectl.github.io/docs/overview/overview.md

 provided infrastructure at the cost of more deployment and lifecycle user responsibility.

-Sparta delivers an alternate opinionated 'IPI' like OpenShift delivery experience with restricted target environment support exposed by wrapping the UPI process in an ecosystem of UPI delivery tooling.
+Sparta delivers an alternate opinionated 'IPI' like OpenShift delivery experience with first class restricted target environment support exposed by wrapping the UPI process in an ecosystem of UPI delivery tooling.

 ## How?
 Sparta leverages containerized runtimes for executing [Infrastructure as Code] (IAC)